AdobeDocs/marketo.en/help/marketo/product-docs/predictive-content/working-with-all-content/understanding-all-content.md

 ## Display Analytics for a Date or Date Range {#display-analytics-for-a-date-or-date-range}

 1. To display data for a specific date or date range, click the calendar icon and then select from the left panel.
 For a custom date range, click the first and last day of the date range on the calendar (as shown).
-Click **Apply**.
+Click **[!UICONTROL Apply]**.

    ![](assets/all-content-calendar-filter-hands.png)